rui725/portfolio/projects/Datablues/README.md

  - running minimum version: JellyBean maximum version: KitKat
  - It might not look ok if you try running it on Bluestacks

+Created using:
+- Eclipse with Android SDK
+- Java Programming Language

 Datablues is an android application that shows simulation of Datastructure the covered topics are as follows: